Marshin4512/Year-12-Martin-Comp-Sci/README again.md

+Sorry I didnt sumit the things onto seqta
+The documents are not in PDF format because I wanted to prove I actually did it and that I did not put this together at the last second.
+I also do not have the files on my laoptop and im afraid that downloading them will change the omdification time
+The 3 files for delierable 2 are the class diagram word doc, the flowchart image and the psudeocode

 Deliveralbe 1
 -The game I have chosen is a puzzle maze game.
 The reason for this choice is because I find puzzle games to be simpler as I do not need good visuals and can create a simple yet fun game.
 I am also unfamilar with the other game types and I had already